-CSE, with support from the University of Bristol, is working on a two year project to create a new tool to estimate the thermal efficiency of a home based on energy consumption data and temperature data.
+CSE, with support from the University of Bristol, worked on a two year project to create a new tool to estimate the thermal efficiency of a home based on energy consumption data and temperature data.

-The project is funded by the Department for Business, Energy and Industrial Strategy (BEIS) through the Smart Meter Enabled Thermal Efficiency Ratings (SMETER) Innovation Competition.
+The project was funded by the Department for Business, Energy and Industrial Strategy (BEIS) through the Smart Meter Enabled Thermal Efficiency Ratings (SMETER) Innovation Competition.

-In order to improve accuracy, CSEs SMETER project aims to improve the part of the calculation procedure that estimates the thermal performance of the building envelope - termed the ‘heat transfer coefficient’ or ‘HTC’- by basing the calculation on real, measured data.
+To improve accuracy, CSE’s SMETER project aimed to improve the part of the calculation procedure that estimates the thermal performance of the building envelope – termed the ‘heat transfer coefficient’ or ‘HTC’- by basing the calculation on real, measured data.

-CSE is testing the use of machine learning methods to create a methodology that can be deployed less intrusively and more cost-effectively.
+CSE tested the use of machine learning methods to create a methodology that can be deployed less intrusively and more cost-effectively.

-A more accurate and dwelling-specific heat transfer coefficient could also have uses outside of policy-making and the SAP calculation process, and CSE are particularly interested in its potential to help identify and support households living in cold homes.
+A more accurate and dwelling-specific heat transfer coefficient could also have uses outside of policy-making and the SAP calculation process.
+CSE are particularly interested in its potential to help identify and support people living in cold homes.

-Our methodology is being tested, alongside those of other competition participants, by an assessment team composed of researchers from UCL and the University of Loughborough, including a trial in real homes facilitated by Halton Housing.
+An assessment team composed of researchers from UCL and the University of Loughborough tested our methodology, alongside those of other competition participants, including a trial in real homes facilitated by Halton Housing.